 I bet the last time you ran your generator was over a year ago.
 In that case, the carburetor is full of old gas that has broken down into gunk, and clogged the carb.
 Now, you can take apart the carburetor and clean it, even buy a rebuild kit.
 But for most of us, this is a higher level of skill than we posses.
 We can, however, buy a replacement carburetor and install it.
 You have the skills to do this, as long as you watch GardenFork, I bet.

-First step is to order a new carburetor.
+First step is to order a new carburetor (here is one example, find one that matches your engine).
 Find the engine model number stamped on the engine somewhere.
 This may be several lines of numbers, and they are all relevant.
 If you can, photograph the numbers with your smart device.
 On Briggs & Stratton engines, the numbers are often on the valve cover.
 The numbers on the generator chassis are probably not the ones you need, find the engine numbers.
-Search online for “engine serial number location (name of your generator)”.
+Search online for "engine serial number location (name of your generator)".
 I have found that there is sometimes one replacement carb that is used on many small engines for a certain brand.
 I had to search a bit to make sure I was getting the right carb, but the comments made by other purchasers really helped.